copperwater/xNetHack/doc/xnh-changelog-9.0.md

   message warning you that you're becoming visible again.
 - When farlooking a closed and unlocked door you are next to, it will show up as "unlocked door" instead of the generic "closed door".
+- Produce a message when a nymph teleports away after a successful theft.

 ### Architectural changes